kaifresh/ExperimentJS/README.md

 ```

-### FULL FACTORIAL DESIGNS
+### FULL FACTORIAL RANDOMISED DESIGNS

-When you set two or more IVs, ExperimentJS will create a randomised, [full factorial design](https://en.wikipedia.org/wiki/Factorial_experiment) by default.
+When you set two or more IVs, ExperimentJS will create a randomised, [full factorial design](https://en.wikipedia.org/wiki/Factorial_experiment).
-Trial randomisation is performed using the Fischer-Yates shuffle by default.
+Trials are randomised using the Fischer-Yates shuffle, by default.
 If you wish to customise the behaviour of the trial randomiser, simply override *shuffleTrials*:
 ```javascript
 ExperimentJS.Trials.shuffleTrials = function(all_trials_array){ ... }